Tweed Coolangatta Community Safety Action Committee

 The Committee formed in 2003, and meets regularly to address crime and community safety issues affecting the cross border region.
 The Committee endorsed a revised Community Safety Action Plan in 2007.
 Six key action areas were identified through research and community consultation - safety in public spaces, supporting young people, alcohol management, property crime prevention, seniors safety and developing a stronger evidence base for responding to current and emerging crime and community safety issues.

-Initiatives supported by the Committee:
+Initiatives supported by the Committee include:

 - Safety audits of key public spaces - Coolangatta Foreshore, Jack Evans Boat Harbour, Chris Cunningham Park, Griffith Street, Goodwin Park.

-- Business Safety - fact sheets developed for business owners and operators to assist in reducing the risks of crime, with a specialised insert relevant to the cross border region.
+- Business safety - fact sheets developed for business owners and operators to assist in reducing the risks of crime, with a specialised insert relevant to the cross border region.